jzbjyb/OmniTab/README.md

 Dependencies are specified in `Dockerfile`.
 You can either build your own image using `docker build .`, or use [pre-built image](https://hub.docker.com/repository/docker/jzbjyb/my-repo) by running `docker pull jzbjyb/my-repo`.

-## Finetuning or run inference using Huggingface Transformers 🤗
+## Quick start using Huggingface Transformers 🤗
 You can directly load the OmniTab model (`neulab/omnitab-large-finetuned-wtq`) from HuggingFace's model hub.
 ```python
 from transformers import AutoTokenizer, AutoModelForSeq2SeqLM